decentralized-identity/did-recovery/sfs/explainer.md

 Passphrase: `I sat next to Chef Morimoto at the bar in Cin Cin restaurant and got his autograph on a napkin.
 He was with the head chef from the restaurant he opened in Napa.`

 In common PBE schemes, the passphrase above would need to be input exactly as originally entered, which is a significant barrier to human-friendly use.
 While these schemes are useful in some cases, we seek a method that allows for fuzzy variability of input that still results in the recovery of the encrypted secret.
 To do so, we'll need more than just a simple PBE scheme.

+> NOTE: Keep in mind that any combination of any type of factors can be used.
+The use of words (to form a passphrase, in this instance) as factors is just one type.
+A factor can be any value that resolves to decimal notation.

 ### Format-Preserving Transformation of Threshold Shares